ErgoScript Playground with KioskWeb#

 - Define boxes with custom ErgoScript code and register values.

 - Create transactions that output specific predefined boxes.

-Kiosk requires a fully configured Ergo node running and, by default, assumes that its REST API is available at http://localhost:9052.
-You can change this by calling the method
+KioskWeb requires a fully configured Ergo node to be running.
+By default, it assumes the node's REST API is accessible at http://localhost:9052.
+You can modify this by invoking the method

 org.sh.
 Kiosk.ergo.ErgoAPI.setUrl from the web-UI.